odubah/letshout/readme.md

 ## Letshout API

-This is a very small and simple API that return any tweet in capitals and adds on an ! mark at the end tweet.
+This is a very small and simple API that returns any tweet in capitals and adds on an ! mark at the end of the tweet.
- - For example, a tweet like “Hello this is my first Tweet” would be converted to “HELLO THIS IS MY FIRST TWEET!”.
+ - For example, a tweet like “Hello this is my first Tweet” will be converted to “HELLO THIS IS MY FIRST TWEET!”.

 ## Getting Started